-Allison McMillan is the Engineering Manager for Atom at GitHub.
-She's worn many hats including startup founder, community builder at the University of Michigan, Software Developer, and Managing Director of a national non-profit.
-Allison started programming at a Rail Girls workshop and is now a chapter organizer.
-She speaks on a variety of topics including mentorship, working remotely, and being a parent and a developer.
+Allison McMillan is a Senior Engineering Manager at GitHub.
+She’s worn many hats including community builder at the University of Michigan, software developer, and Managing Director of a national non-profit.
+She is a Mozilla Tech Speaker and speaks on a variety of topics including mentorship, working remotely, and being a parent in tech.

 Speaking about and doing research on being a parent and developer is what inspired Allison to start the Parent Driven Development podcast.
-She has a 3-year-old son and an infant daughter.
-When Allison is not coding, you can find her encouraging her toddler's climbing skills, making funny faces at her daughter, or pretending she has time to bake.
+She has a 5-year-old son and a 2-year-old daughter.
+When Allison is not coding, you can find her encouraging her son’s climbing skills, making funny faces at her daughter, or pretending she has time to bake.
 She lives in the Washington, DC area.

 January 2nd, 2020 | 1 hr 23 secs